Home | Browse Topics | Government & legal system | The Disputes Tribunal | Disputes Tribunal hearings

 What can I do to prepare for the Disputes Tribunal hearing?

-Whether you are the applicant bringing the claim or the respondent defending it, you should prepare as fully as possible for the Disputes Tribunal hearing:
+Whether you are the applicant or the respondent, you should prepare as much as you can for the Disputes Tribunal hearing:

-• Rehearse your argument – Write down the main things you want to say and organise them into a clear and logical explanation of your side of the dispute.
+• Practice your argument – Write down the main things you want to say and organise them into a clear and logical order to explain your side of the story.

-• Bring supporting documents – Organise evidence that might support your side of the dispute, such as letters, invoices, receipts, agreements or contracts, quotes, photographs or police reports.
+• Bring supporting documents – Organise evidence that might support your side of the dispute, such as letters, invoices, receipts, screenshots, agreements or contracts, quotes, photographs, or police reports.
+You can use your phone as evidence, but it’s better to provide paper copies of messages and emails.

-• Witnesses – Ask any witnesses who can support your case to be present at the hearing.
-If a witness refuses to go to the hearing, the Disputes Tribunal can order them to attend by giving them a summons.
+• Witnesses – Ask any witnesses to be present at the hearing.
+If a witness refuses to go to the hearing, the Disputes Tribunal can order them to attend.

-Note: Each party is entitled to a reasonable amount of time to prepare their claim or defence.
-If a hearing goes ahead and someone hasn’t had reasonable time, that may be grounds for an appeal.
+If a hearing goes ahead and someone hasn’t had reasonable time to prepare their side of the story, that may be grounds for an appeal.

 Did this answer your question?